 These 7 natural sources for slimming will give you a boost of energy for all-around wellness and reduce belly bloat, no matter your body shape.

 In nutritional circles, protein is the hot potato of the day.
 Everyone’s tossing it around, telling us we need extra protein to build strength and stave off hunger.
 But how much of the stuff do you really need?
 And where are the best and worst places to find protein?
 These steps should get you headed in the right direction.
-(And go ahead and eat that hot potato to keep yourself on the balanced track.)

 Should you be taking calcium supplements — and how much?